 "What?"
 That provides even less explanation.
 I’m lost.

 Mac now tries.
-"Look Dennis, the world is a mysterious place.
-If Americans knew what’s really going on they’d be shocked.
-The Soviets, and we as well, been working on some rather sensitive and secret things.
+"Look Dennis, the world’s a mysterious place.
+If Americans knew what’s really going on, they’d be shocked.
+The Soviets, been working on some rather sensitive and secret things.
 ESP, eugenics, even germ warfare and chemical weapons.
-We all publicly agreed not to, but there be those, higher’n me, wantin them things.
+All publicly agree not to, but there be those, higher up than me, wanting those things.
 So they get em.
 Both sides.
 In some things, we share."

 "Da, we share.
 Mac good to find people like you.
 He finds.
 We do research in Vladivostok.
 We have, uh, uh, what you call him Mac?"
 Sergey turns to look at Mac now.